 I received my B.A. degree from North Central University in Youth Development Studies and am currently in a Graduate Program at the College of St. Scholastica.
 Every day is a new story.
 Seeing my students’ growth both academically and socially is extremely rewarding.
 The growth from the beginning of the year to the end of the year is tremendous, especially in 3rd Grade!

-During my free time you will find me spending time outside, playing sports, and coaching ninth grade baseball at Northfield High School.
+During my free time, you will find me spending time with my family, outside, playing sports, and coaching ninth grade baseball at Northfield High School.
 I am also the Youth Director at Canvas Church.

-I am an Alumnus of Northfield High School and of Bethel University in St. Paul, MN.
+I am an Alumnus of Northfield High School and Bethel University in St. Paul, MN.
 I have a variety of teaching experiences, which began in college, when I studied and taught in Guadalajara, Mexico.
-I also taught in inner city schools in St. Paul & North Minneapolis.
-I am the mother to three highly energetic children: Jacob (9th grade), Isabelle (8th grade), and Andrew (6th grade).
+I also taught in inner-city schools in St. Paul & North Minneapolis.
+I am the mother to three highly energetic children: Jacob (10th grade), Isabelle (9th grade), and Andrew (7th grade).
 I enjoy activities with my family, DIY projects (using power tools), watching movies, eating out, any activity that includes some healthy competition (board games, cards, dodge ball, etc.), and playing or coaching all sports!

 I am so excited to be teaching fifth grade at St. Dominic School!
 I was a Northfield High School graduate, and I am excited to have the opportunity to be teaching in the community I grew up in!
 I was very active in gymnastics, cross-country, and many of the youth formation groups and activities at St. Dominic Church.
-Being on team sports and active in the church community in high school and college instilled the importance of teamwork, responsibility, respect, compassion, and faith into my everyday life and teaching.
+Being on team sports and participating in activities through the church community in high school and college instilled the importance of teamwork, responsibility, respect, compassion, and faith in my everyday life and teaching.

 I graduated from St. Cloud State and have my Masters in Literacy Education from Hamline University.
 Before moving back to Northfield, I taught 4th and 5th grade in Spring Lake Park for seven years.
-My husband Kris and I have two children – Walter (7 years), and June (4 years).
-We moved to Northfield last June after living in NE Minneapolis for 12 years.
-We enjoy exploring the Arb, watching Walter play baseball, going on bike rides, sledding, and anything that gets us outside!
-In my free time I enjoy doing yoga, reading, drinking coffee on our front porch, and spending time with friends.
+My husband Kris and I have two children – Walter (8 years), and June (5 years).
+We moved to Northfield two years ago after living in NE Minneapolis for 12 years.
+We enjoy exploring the Arb, watching Walter play baseball, June do gymnastics, going on bike rides, sledding, and anything that gets us outside!
+In my free time I enjoy doing yoga, reading, listening to music, and spending time with friends.